-ICMIF launched the 5-5-5 Mutual Microinsurance Strategy to develop mutual microinsurance in five countries over five years*, reaching out to 5 million uninsured low-income households, equate to 25 million individuals in total.
+ICMIF launched the 5-5-5 Mutual Microinsurance Strategy to develop mutual microinsurance in five countries over five years, reaching out to 5 million uninsured low-income households (which equates to 25 million livelihoods in total)*.
 The ultimate objective being to take low-income people out of poverty.

 The 5-5-5 Strategy is unique in that it is:

 - Mutual-focused: Cooperative and mutual insurers are inherently inclusive because they evolve out of a protection need not addressed by the government or the private sector.

 - ICMIF member companies on the ground: The 5-5-5 Strategy works with member organisations that are known and trusted by ICMIF.

 - Three phased approach: A three-phased focused, impact-based approach has been devised to achieve our target, consisting of a diagnostic ‘research’ phase, an evidence-based strategy phase, followed by a country intervention programme which will see the strategy being put into practice.